Brisbane Broncos

-Following the conclusion of the 2020 regular season, in which the club secured its first wooden spoon, head coach Anthony Seibold announced his resignation on 26 August 2020.
-The Broncos Board moved quickly and offered Kevin Walters the vacant role of head coach on a 2-year contract.
+In 2024, the Brisbane Broncos rugby league club had over 1 million fans.
+They are currently the reigning premiers, having won their seventh premiership in the 2025 NRL season.

 History

-Beginnings (1988-1991)
+Beginnings (1988–1991)

 A Brisbane license was the Queensland Rugby League's direct response to the threat posed by the VFL's (now AFL) expansion team the Brisbane Bears which was granted a license in 1986 for entry in the 1987 season.
 Soon after the granting of the license, QRL officials mobilized, seeking a NSWRL franchise and rich backers.
 The aim of QRL general manager Ross Livermore was specifically to stifle the VFL's publicity and promotions in the state.

 The QRL's bid was bolstered by Queensland's success in the 1980s, the early years of the State of Origin series between Queensland and New South Wales, in addition to the inclusion of a combined Brisbane Rugby League team in the mid-week competition, convinced the New South Wales Rugby League (NSWRL) to invite a Queensland-based team into the competition.
 After tough competition between the various syndicates for the Brisbane licence, the QRL chose the bid of former Brisbane Rugby League (BRL) players, Barry Maranta and Paul Morgan.
 At the first meeting with the NSWRL hierarchy, the newly formed Brisbane Broncos were asked to pay a $500,000 fee.

 The Broncos secured the services of Australia national rugby league team captain Wally Lewis to be the inaugural club captain and former BRL and then Canberra Raiders coach Wayne Bennett, on top of a host of other talented players including Chris Johns, Allan Langer, Terry Matterson, Gene Miles and Kerrod Walters.
 The team made their debut in the NSWRL's 1988 Winfield Cup premiership against reigning premiers, the Manly-Warringah Sea Eagles, and defeated them 44–10.
 They sat inside the Top 4 for a majority of the season, even sitting in 1st for 3 weeks.
 But the competition race was so tight, a 16–4 loss to the South Sydney Rabbitohs in Round 14 was enough to drop them from 2nd to 6th.
 Brisbane would not return to the Top 5, and a 20–10 loss to eventual runners up Balmain Tigers denied them the chance to enter a playoff for 5th place.
 Leading into 1989, Brisbane recruited Sam Backo from the Raiders while Steve Renouf was given his first grade debut.
 In their second season they won the mid-week knockout competition, the 1989 Panasonic Cup, but their league performance again revolved around a midseason slump, this time a 5-game losing streak which dropped them from 2nd to 7th.
 Brisbane would recover to enter a playoff for the 5th and final spot in the finals, but lost 38–14 to the Cronulla Sharks, ending their season.